 The Czech Republic, also known as Czechia, is a landlocked European country known for medieval monuments, castles, and figures.
 The capital city of Prague is well-known throughout the world as a popular tourist destination.
 But what most people don’t see is the Czech Republic as an outsourcing destination.

-Countries like India, the Philippines, Mexico, and Ukraine get mentions when speaking about outsourcing destination.
+Countries like India, the Philippines, Mexico, and Ukraine get mentioned when speaking about outsourcing destinations.
 But Czechia can be an equally valuable destination for your IT outsourcing needs.

 In this article, we will explore the top 6 reasons for outsourcing software development to the central European country of the Czech Republic.

 - Currency: Czech koruna or Czech crown (Kč / CZK)